A beginner's manual to comprehending plumbing drains: How they work

 What causes clogs in the drains of plumbing?

-Regular cleaning can help keep clogs out of forming.
+Regularly cleaning your plumbing can stop clogs from developing.
 It’s a good idea to clean your plumbing drain every few months.

-It is recommended to stay clear of chemical drain cleaners as they can damage your plumbing drain system and cause harm to the environment.
+It is recommended to stay clear of chemical drain cleaners as they could cause damage to your drains and cause harm to the environment.

-Signs of a leaky drain are mold growth, water damage and foul odors.
+Signs of a leaky drain are water damage, mold growth and unpleasant odors.

-The smell of foul odors could be a sign of a problem in the drainage system of your plumbing.
-It is recommended to have it examined by a professional who can fix the problem.
+Odors that are foul can be an indication of a problem in your plumbing drain system.
+It’s recommended to have it examined by a professional who can fix the issue.